William Rowan Hamilton: Personal life

 In 1824, Hamilton was introduced at Edgeworthstown to the novelist Maria Edgeworth, by The Rev. Richard Butler, vicar of Trim, County Meath, to whom his uncle James Hamilton was curate.
 During the same period, his uncle introduced him to the Disney family at Summerhill House, County Meath.
 The Disney sons attended Trinity College, and Hamilton had friends among them.
 At Summerhill, he met Catherine Disney, their sister.

 Hamilton was attracted to Catherine Disney, but her family did not approve and Catherine was required to marry the Rev. William Barlow, a brother of her elder sister's husband.
 The wedding took place in 1825.
 Hamilton wrote in 1826 about his feelings for her in an extended poem, "The Enthusiast".
 Over twenty years later, in 1847, he confided in John Herschel that during this period he might have become a poet.

 In 1825, Hamilton met Arabella Lawrence, younger sister of Sarah Lawrence, a significant correspondent and frank critic of his poetry.
 It was a contact he made through Maria Edgeworth's circle.
+Hamilton paid a call, with Arabella, on the family of William Roscoe, who had died in 1831.

 Hamilton visited Samuel Taylor Coleridge at Highgate, in 1832, helped by an unexpected letter of introduction given to him by Sarah Lawrence on a visit to Liverpool in March of that year.
-He also paid a call, with Arabella, on the family of William Roscoe, who had died in 1831.
+Coleridge introduced German philosopher Immanuel Kant's philosophy and German idealism to Britain.
+William Rowan Hamilton was a "devoted Coleridgean", and showed affinity with Kant's views on space and time, thus he also had an influence on Irish philosophy.
+Hamilton also often exchanged letters with mathematician and logician Augustus De Morgan.

 Hamilton was a Christian, described as "a lover of the Bible, an orthodox and attached member of the Established Church", and as having a "profound conviction of the truth of revealed religion".

 While attending Trinity College, Hamilton proposed to a friend's sister, whose refusal drove the young Hamilton to depression and illness, even to the verge of suicide.
 He proposed again in 1831 to Ellen de Vere, a sister of the poet Aubrey De Vere, who declined as well.

 Hamilton married Helen Bayly, the daughter of The Rev. Henry Bayly, rector of Nenagh, County Tipperary, in 1833; she was a sister of neighbours to the observatory.
 They had three children: the journalist William Edwin Hamilton (born 1834), Archibald Henry (born 1835) and Helen Eliza Amelia (born 1840).
 Helen stayed with her widowed mother at Bayly Farm, Nenagh for extended periods, until her mother's death in 1837.
 She also was away from Dunsink, staying with sisters, for much of the time from 1840 to 1842.
 Hamilton's married life was reportedly difficult.
 In the troubled period of the early 1840s, his sister Sydney ran his household; when Helen returned, he was happier after some depression.